SlavSquatSuperstar/mayonez-engine-2d/README.md

 ## License

-This software is licensed under the [GNU General Public License, version 3](https://www.gnu.org/licenses/#GPL) (GPLv3) or any later version, which grants copyleft protections.

-In true communist/socialist fashion, the source code of this program is freely available to access, run, share, and modify.
+Mayonez Engine is licensed under the [GNU General Public License, version 3](https://www.gnu.org/licenses/#GPL) (GPLv3) or any later version, which grants copyleft protections.
+In true ~~communist~~ ~~socialist~~ FOSS fashion, the source code of this program is freely available to access, run, share, and modify forever.

-Any forks of this project must also be distributed under the same license and may not be made or used in any proprietary (closed-source) applications.
-They may still be monetized, as long as the code is open to the public.
+Any forks of this project must also be distributed under the same license and may not be used in or made into any proprietary (closed-source) applications.
+Forks may still be monetized, as long as the code is open to the public.
-See [LICENSE.txt](LICENSE-GPLv3.txt) or read the [online version]((https://www.gnu.org/licenses/gpl-3.0.html)) for more details.
+See [LICENSE-GPLv3.txt](LICENSE-GPLv3.txt) or read the [online version]((https://www.gnu.org/licenses/gpl-3.0.html)) for more details.

-This software should not be redistributed without the license file.
-If your download does not contain the GPL license, you should ask the distributor to include it.
+This software may not be redistributed without the license file.
+If your download does not contain the GPLv3 license, you should ask the distributor to include it.
 The [.txt version](https://www.gnu.org/licenses/gpl-3.0.txt) is available on the GNU website.

 Copyright © SlavSquatSuperstar 2023 GPLv3 License

 Email: [slavsquatsuperstar@gmail.com](mailto:slavsquatsuperstar@gmail.com)